 #4.
 Nguyen Hue Walking Street

 Across from City Hall in central District 1 is a no-car no-motorbike walking area.
-As you weave through the crowd on certain occaisons there are live performances and viewings of sporting events.
+As you weave through the crowd on certain occasions there are live performances and viewings of sporting events.
 Beginning from the Saigon River make your way down the 900 meter strip to witness the stunning architecture of the City Hall.
-As you approach the City Hall be sure to snag a photo of the famous statue of Vietnam’s beloved leader Ho Chi Minh.
+As you approach the City Hall, be sure to snag a photo of the famous statue of Vietnam’s beloved leader Ho Chi Minh.